Green Flag

-Green Flag or Green Flag Rescue, is a British roadside assistance and vehicle recovery provider, which is part of the Direct Line Group.
+Green Flag Limited is a British roadside assistance and vehicle recovery provider, which is part of the Direct Line Group.
 Formed in 1971, as the National Breakdown Recovery Club, as an alternative to the AA and RAC, it used a network of local garages and mechanics to deliver recovery and repair services, instead of patrolling mechanics.

 Originally based in Low Moor, Bradford, their operations are now controlled in Operations Centres in Leeds and Glasgow, within the Direct Line Group.

 History

 Green Flag started as an idea between two friends, Bob Slicer and Jeffery Pittock, in a pub in Bradford.
 At the time, the AA and RAC were well established, and offered assistance at the roadside.
 Slicer and Pittock's National Breakdown Recovery Club operated under a different model, using a network of garages and mechanics that would recover and fix members' cars.
 The mechanics' local knowledge was meant to provide a swifter response to calls, than the established competition.

 When the service began as a three-man business (with Ernest Smith) in 1971, membership only covered breakdowns within a 50-mile radius of their Morley Street base in Bradford and cost £1.50 a year.
 Within three years, NBRC had become the largest breakdown recovery firm in the country, with over 100,000 members.

 In 1984, NBRC was acquired by National Car Parks (NCP),.
 Five years later, the firm moved to new, purpose-built headquarters in Pudsey, which were opened by Diana, Princess of Wales.
 The company was renamed Green Flag in 1994 and, under the leadership of Chief Executive Ernest Smith, looked to expand into other insurance services.
 "Green is the symbol of health in Europe," Smith told The Independent in 1995.